Assignment of Insurance Benefits Contracts: Resolving AOB Claims and Defending AOB Lawsuits

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will guide insurance practitioners to an enhanced understanding of the use and abuse of assignment of benefits (AOB) whereby a third party, such as a contractor or physician, steps into the insured's shoes to negotiate claims with, and to receive payments and benefits directly from, the insurer.
+This CLE course will guide insurance practitioners to an enhanced understanding of the use and abuse of assignment of benefits (AOB) whereby a third party, such as a contractor or physician, steps into the insured's shoes to negotiate claims with, and to receive payments and benefits directly from, the insurer.
 The panel will discuss the importance of any contractual limitations on AOBs, how AOBs affect the adjustment and settlement of losses, whether the assignee might be an unlicensed public adjuster, conflicts and competing interests AOBs can create, how AOBs can create "Catch-22" scenarios for insurers, and best practices for investigating and countering suspicious claims.

 - Assignment of benefits overview